 Annual vacation of 24 days per year

-Three month leave, when the employee has been in the organization for longer than 10 years.
+Three month leave, when the employee has been in the organisation for longer than 10 years.

 Acme has the following condition: If the employee takes three months leave, then the annual vacation will not accrue during those three months.